 Point of Care Testing

 Many critical diagnostic tests can now be done from handheld devices.
-For example, researchers based at Harvard University have created a testing device that uses the cell phone for transmitting data on diseases like malaria and diabetes.
+For example, researchers based at Harvard University have created a testing device that uses the cell phone for transmitting data on diseases like malaria and diabetes. here to buy hydrocodone online without prescription in usa and get overnight delivery.
 It can even test for water pollution in situ.
 Reminiscent of a blood glucose meter, this device’s production cost is only $25.
 It is undergoing field tests in India.

 The ability to test in the field has the potential to revolutionize the treatment and monitoring of infectious disease outbreaks.